22sunm50/UCLA-Dining-YELP/README.md

 ```
 The backend server will be available on http://localhost:8080, while the frontend application should pop up automatically in the browser on http://localhost:3000.
 # Contributors
+Michelle Sun
+1. Frontend and Backend for Login/Registration Page
+2. Frontend and Backend for Main Page (including the Search Bar)
+3. Frontend for Comments Page
+4. Frontend for Post Page

 Melina Eftekhari
 1. Frontend and connected to Backend for Login/Registration Page.